• Skip to main content

 What documents are required for tax payment plans?

-The documents required for tax payment plans include your most recent tax return, proof of income, and any relevant financial statements.
-These documents help assess your eligibility and determine a feasible payment arrangement.
+The documents required for tax payment plans include your tax returns, proof of income, and any financial statements that demonstrate your ability to pay.
+These documents help the Mississippi DOR assess your eligibility for a payment plan.

 How long does the application process take?